-There are several different types of life insurance you should be aware of, and one of those is corporate owned life insurance plans.
+As a consumer, there are several different types of life insurance you should be aware of.
+This is likely one you haven’t heard of.

-These plans are much more complicated than a policy which is the property by an individual, and there can be a lot of confusion surrounding this coverage.
+These plans are much more complicated than a traditional life insurance policy purchased by a sole individual.

-A certain kind of key man insurance, it’s a more complex way of utilizing the lesser known growth and tax advantages of a life insurance policy.
+A specific kind of key man insurance, corporate ownership of life insurance is a more complex way of utilizing the lesser-known growth and tax advantages of a life insurance policy.

-When used and structured properly, the corporation can offer additional benefits, while seeing a long term return, too.
+When these policies are used and structured properly, corporations can offer additional benefits while also anticipating a long-term return on investment.

-As you can assume by the name, these policies are bought by a company and are used to insure a particular employee or a group of employees inside of the organization.
+Also referred to as company-owned life insurance, these policies are bought by a company and used to insure a high-ranking employee or group of employees inside an organization.

 These plans often get confused with additional insurance coverage companies own to protect the employees and their families.